- When is sun protection actually recommended in Canberra?

 Cancer Council Australia recommends wearing close-fitting wraparound sunglasses and a broad-brimmed hat to protect the eyes from ultraviolet (UV) radiation.
 UV radiation exposure to the eyes is dependent on a number of factors and is not closely correlated to ambient UV levels and the UV index.
 Cancer Council Australia recommends protecting the eyes from UV at all times when outdoors during daylight hours.

-What about babies and sun protection/sunscreen?
+What about babies (under 6 months old) and sun protection/sunscreen?

-Babies should not be purposely exposed to direct sunlight (UVR) when UV levels reach 3 and above.
+Infants should not be purposely exposed to direct sunlight (UVR) when UV levels reach 3 and above.
 So always aim to seek out adequate shade when spending time outdoors during this period with your young child.
 When UV levels reach 3 and above parents and infants should adopt a combination of sensible sun protection measures- Be SunSmart.

 With regard to sunscreen use.
 The Australasian College of Dermatologists have stated that because very young babies (<6 months) absorb more of any chemical applied to the skin than adults, the widespread regular use of chemical sunscreen is not recommended.